mixmaxhq/mongo-regex-description/README.md

 This library will create a Mongo-style regex from a "description" (a tuple of an operator and a value).
 This is useful for building UIs on top of Mongo or [Sift](https://www.npmjs.com/package/sift) `$regex` operators.

+Also see https://github.com/mixmaxhq/mongo-comparison-ops-description for the numerical counterpart to the library.

 Example:

 ```js